Skip to main content

 Property Renovation Tip for Bromley Homeowners

-Three Bromley factors affect renovation specification.
-Bickley and Shortlands conservation areas.
-The Bickley conservation area covers a large area of late-Victorian and Edwardian villas around Bickley Park Road and Page Heath Lane.
+The Bickley conservation area covers late-Victorian and Edwardian villas around Bickley Park Road and Page Heath Lane.
 The Shortlands conservation area covers the village centre and surrounding streets.
-Within both, exterior alterations need sympathetic design — front-facing changes (window replacement, render, roof material) need conservation review, and Bromley can refuse retrospective consent for inappropriate changes.
-Internal renovations are unaffected.
+Within both, front-facing changes (window replacement, render colour, roof material) need conservation review, and the London Borough of Bromley can refuse retrospective consent for inappropriate work.
+Internal renovations (rewire, replumb, structural opening-up, kitchen, bathrooms, plastering, decoration) are unaffected.
 Where original sash windows are being restored rather than replaced, conservation officers welcome the approach.
-We check the boundary on the Bromley planning portal at the survey before quoting any external work.
-Solid-wall thermal upgrade.
-The pre-1900 Victorian terraces in BR1 and BR2 have solid 9-inch brick walls with original lime plaster.
-Internal wall insulation during the renovation is the practical option (external insulation usually fails conservation review and changes the property's character).
-Specification is typically 50-75mm rigid PIR board (PUR or PIR) with a vapour control layer, then 12.5mm plasterboard skim.
-Achieves U-value 0.30-0.35 W/m²K — not as good as a cavity-fill semi (0.18-0.21 W/m²K) but a significant improvement on uninsulated solid wall (around 1.7 W/m²K).
-Steals 75-90mm of internal floor area per external wall.
-Cost is £120-£180 per square metre across the affected walls.
-Tree Preservation Orders near Bromley Common, Sundridge Park, and Kelsey Park.
-Mature oaks, limes, and plane trees are common on the larger Bromley properties.
-Tree Preservation Orders are widespread and removing trees for an extension is rarely permitted.
-The structural engineer specifies 1.5-2.0 metre trench-fill or short bored piles where trees are within 1-1.5 times their height of any new extension foundation.
-Adds £4,000-£8,000 to extension cost on tree-affected sites.
-Services on pre-1980 properties typically need full rewire to BS 7671 (£4,500-£9,000 for a 3-4 bed terrace or semi), full replumb (£6,000-£12,000 with lead supply replacement), and hot water upgrade (£2,500-£4,500, BS 7593 commissioning).
+We check the boundary on the Bromley planning portal at survey before quoting any external work.
+Pre-1900 Victorian terraces in BR1 and BR2 have solid 9-inch brick walls with no cavity.
+Internal wall insulation is the practical upgrade route, as external insulation usually fails conservation review.
+Specification is typically 50-75mm rigid PIR board with a vapour control layer, then 12.5mm plasterboard skim.
+That achieves a U-value of 0.30-0.35 W/m²K against an uninsulated solid wall at around 1.7 W/m²K.
+It does steal 75-90mm of floor area per external wall, and we factor that into the layout drawings before committing.

-A Bromley full renovation typically involves 12-16 different trades over 14-22 weeks: demolition, structural engineering, drainage, electrics (NICEIC), plumbing, gas (Gas Safe), plastering, lime plaster specialists, sash window restoration, joinery, kitchen fitting, tiling, flooring, glazing (FENSA), painting, decoration.
-We assign one project manager from survey through handover with photo updates throughout the build.
-Bromley falls under Bromley Council, one of the more efficient outer London authorities for both planning and Building Control.
 Internal renovations do not need planning permission.
 Bickley and Shortlands conservation areas affect external alterations only.
-Building Regulations apply for the rewire (BS 7671 under Part P), structural opening-up (Part A), drainage (Part H), thermal performance (Part L: U-value 0.18 W/m²K for any new walls and roof, 0.30 W/m²K for internal wall insulation on existing solid walls), and any unvented cylinder (BS 7593 commissioning).
-Bromley Building Control charges £400-£700 for a renovation inspection process.
-Inspections happen at structure, drainage, insulation, and completion stages.
-Logistics on Bromley renovations are typically easier than inner London — driveway parking, dedicated rear access for skips and contractor vehicles, and most properties have generous front gardens for materials storage.
-Skip permits and scaffolding licences are rarely needed except on the tightest terraced streets.
+Building Regulations apply for the rewire (BS 7671 under Part P), structural opening-up (Part A), drainage (Part H), thermal performance (Part L), and any unvented hot water cylinder (BS 7593).
+Bromley Building Control is one of the more efficient outer London authorities, with inspections at structure, drainage, insulation, and completion stages.
+Logistics in Bromley are generally easier than inner London.
+Most properties have driveway parking, dedicated rear access, and generous front gardens for materials storage.
+Skip permits and scaffolding licences are rarely needed except on the tightest terraced streets in BR1.
 Fixed-price contracts cover labour, materials, all fees, structural engineer calculations, FENSA registration, party wall surveyor coordination, tree survey where TPOs apply, conservation area applications where relevant, and Building Control fees.
-The contract is signed before any work starts.
-Variations are quoted in writing before they are done.
+The contract is signed before any work starts, and variations are quoted in writing before they proceed.

 Property Renovation in Bromley: What's Included